 Who was the original Sunday Night Football broadcast crew?

-Cris Collinsworth replaced legendary former head coach John Madden as the color commentator beside Michaels in 2009.
+Cris Collinsworth replaced legendary former head coach John Madden as the color commentator beside Al Michaels in 2009.

 Who sings the Sunday Night Football theme song?